Behavioral segmentation examples: 10 advanced segments for increasing engagement and conversion

 This is how Bhatia defines VIPs.
 “That should be around 1–2% of your list,” he points out.
 “If everyone’s a VIP, then no one’s a VIP.”

-VIP segmentation is particularly effective in the SMS channel, because sharing a phone number is a lot more intimate than sharing an email address.
+VIP behavioral segmentation is particularly effective in the SMS channel, because sharing a phone number is a lot more intimate than sharing an email address.

 “These are really special people,” Bhatia adds.
 “Try giving them special opportunities, whether it’s a teaser for a new product that’s coming out or early access to this product you know is going to sell out.”